natecostello/van_two_point_oh/blog/2021-11-4-overhead-storage/overhead-storage.md

 We mount the bags to the L-track using four of[these 3/8-24 studs](https://www.amazon.com/gp/product/B07YZ4CQ7D/) per bag, two in the top, two in the rear.
 The studs are installed with a thin nut that holds them in place irrespective of whether a bag is installed.
 The bag is installed by placing the grommet over the stud, against the thin nut, and captured with a washer and another nut.

 We take one bag and hold it up in place and mark where the four L-track studs will pass through the grommets.
 We then install grommets that will pass over a 3/8 inch stud.
 We purchased our [grommet kit](https://www.amazon.com/gp/product/B07FKHHTMZ/) from amazon.
-UPDATE: We later reinforced the bags by sewing [webbing](https://www.amazon.com/gp/product/B01KTVB9E0/) into these locations and re-grommeting.
+Update: We later reinforced the bags by sewing [webbing](https://www.amazon.com/gp/product/B01KTVB9E0/) into these locations and re-grommeting.
 We'd recommend doing that unless you are lightly loading the bags.

 For stiffeners, we use 1/4" expanded PVC sheet.
 It's light, can't mold or grow anything, and is available from home depot.
 Each bag gets a 14x14 inch stiffener that goes in the square compartments on each end.
 Then we add a 14x29ish inch stiffener that sits in the bottom (in the mounted orientation).
 These allow help the bags retain their physical shape when loaded.
+Update:  We later rounded the corners on these to eliminate a wear point against the bag material when loaded.

 Our last step was to use a steamer to steam the bags to get all those little wrinkles out.
 This purely for aesthetics, but really improves the look.

 ![complete and installed](complete.jpeg)
 _Here they are installed, steamed, and loaded._

+## What We Would Change

+Nothing from the final configuration, we love them.
+We would have sewn in the reinforcement webbing upon initial grommeting, rather than waiting to see them fail!
+We also would have rounded the stiffener corners from start.

 ## Timeline: